bluebottlecoffee/cropster/README.md

    requests need.
 2. All "Get Multiple by ID's" only return a single record as currently described in the API documentation.
 Should return an Array of results.
+3. POST to "/locations" _doesn't_ require the trailing '/' that other POST requests need

 ## Contributing